h4rdPL/dotLearn/README.md

-Readme will be avaliable soon
+Readme will be avaliable soon - PROJECT IN PROGRESS